In a rush? Here’s the quick run-down.

 You can do this by naming the emotion and describing how it is showing up in their body: “Hey Charlie, I can tell you’re mad.
 I hear you yelling and your fists are clenched.”

 Children's distress can be overwhelming, and a child may feel there's no way for them to regain control.
 But it’s a lot easier for children to separate themselves from their overwhelming feelings, once you give those feelings a name.
+Also, describing how these big feelings show up in their body allows them to notice how this feeling is affecting them, so they can start self soothing.

-Of course, overstimulation of the senses will have the opposite effect.
+With that said, it is important to note that of course, overstimulation of the senses will have the opposite effect.
 Bright lights or loud sounds can be stressful for anyone, but for some even moderate light or sound can be too much.

 As children calm down, they’ll reach a point where they are ready to try a new activity.
 They may still be recovering from their frustrations, so moving on to something new can help.
 There is no easy way of knowing exactly when it’s time to help the child move on.
 All you can do is suggest an activity.

-Here are three common suggestions you could make:
+Here are three common suggestions:

 Like I mentioned at the beginning of this article, I found myself having to co-regulate with Charlie a few times a day at first.